 AI and Machine Learning

-Vibe coding is reshaping software development, but scaling it in larger teams requires discipline.
-This article explores how enterprises can harness vibe coding for faster prototyping and collaboration, while managing challenges like code quality, token costs, and governance—highlighting real-world examples from Cursor and Notion.
+Enterprise vibe coding is revolutionizing software development, but scaling it in larger teams requires discipline.
+This article explores how enterprises can harness vibe coding for rapid prototyping and collaboration, while managing challenges like code quality, token costs, and governance—featuring real-world examples from Cursor and Notion.

 When Andrej Karpathy first floated the idea of “vibe coding” earlier this year, the concept felt almost whimsical: describe what you want in natural language, and let AI generate the software.
 For a solo developer, it was intoxicating—suddenly you could spin up an MVP in an afternoon.
 The internet filled with stories of weekend hackers building games, apps, and prototypes without ever touching boilerplate code.